-When i first started looking into taking over ad spaces in the city i would approach it the same way as i approached graffiti.
-Hood up, late at night, trying to see how to get into these spaces.
-How to get them opened, and what i might need to make it happen.
-I remember finally popping one open, and then shattering the glass as i forced it closed after photographing the locks.
-As i was legging it away, i thought there must be an easier way to do it than this shit.
-There is.
+When I first started looking into taking over ad spaces in the city I would approach it the same way as I approached graffiti.
+Hood up, late at night, trying to see how to get into these spaces, how to get them opened and what I might need to make it happen.
+I remember finally popping one open, and then shattering the glass as I forced it closed after photographing the locks.
+As I was legging it away, I thought there must be an easier way to do it than this shit.

 Over time it became clear that if you want to get away with taking over ad spaces in the city, you need to simulate the behaviour of the workers that install the ads in the first place.
-This is because If people expect to see something happening in a certain space, and at a certain time in the city they will automatically ignore it.
+This is because if people expect to see something happening in a certain space, at a certain time in the city they will automatically ignore it.
 It forms part of the backdrop to the rhythm of the city, the metabolism of urban space.

-Listed below are some notes on suggested practice and processes for installing art work in ad spaces in the city.
-These reflections were learnt over many years of trial and error, and we hope that they will save you loads of stress and frustration when you start reclaiming ad spaces...
+Listed below are some notes on suggested practice and processes for installing artwork in ad spaces in the city.
+These reflections were learnt over many years of trial and error by Brandalism and friends around the world.
+We hope that this knowledge will save you loads of stress and frustration when you start reclaiming ad spaces.